uab-cgds-worthey/rosalution/backend/README.md

 ### Requirements

-Project depdencies are listed in the `requirements.txt` file at the project's root structure.
+Project dependencies are listed in the `requirements.txt` file at the project's root structure.

 ```sh